 - I bought all of my contact lenses in Thailand for about four years straight.
 I used dailies and I purchased the Luna brand at Top Charoen Optical – $30 for a month’s worth.

 So what are you packing for Thailand?
+What are you wearing in Thailand?
 I hope this helped!
-Let us know if you have questions in the comments!